An outline of the general terms of access for EMS Press digital content.

 EMS Press requires an exclusive license from authors to journal owners, on whose behalf we publish.
 Content that is made available as open access through our Subscribe To Open (S2O) programme is licensed under the CC-BY 4.0 license.

-Authors may use the CC-BY license to deposit the published version of any open access article in any repository they wish.
-EMS Press grants authors or their affiliated institutions the right to deposit the author accepted manuscript (the version of the article as accepted for publication, including all changes made during the peer review process, but not the version which is finally published and distributed by EMS Press) on institutional repositories and preprint servers.
+Authors of articles published open access may use the CC-BY license to deposit the published version in any repository they wish.
+For articles not published open access, EMS Press grants authors or their affiliated institutions the right to deposit the author accepted manuscript (the version of the article as accepted for publication, including all changes made during the peer review process, but not the version which is finally published and distributed by EMS Press) on institutional repositories and preprint servers.
 EMS Press requires that repositories and preprint servers refer to the original publication through its DOI, and they mention all copyright and other publisher information.